Halin's grid theorem: Definitions and statement

 An example of a graph with a thick end is provided by the hexagonal tiling of the Euclidean plane.
-Its vertices and edges form an infinite cubic planar graph, which contains many rays.
-For example, some of its rays form Hamiltonian paths that spiral out from a central starting vertex and cover all the vertices of the graph.
-One of these spiraling rays can be used as the ray r_{2} in the definition of equivalence of rays (no matter what rays r_{0} and r_{1} are given), showing that every two rays are equivalent and that this graph has a single end.
-There also exist infinite sets of rays that are all disjoint from each other, for instance the sets of rays that use only two of the six directions that a path can follow within the tiling.
-Because it has infinitely many pairwise disjoint rays, all equivalent to each other, this graph has a thick end.
+The subset of the hexagonal tiling within any fixed angle also has infinitely many disjoint rays.
+Reinhard Diestel defines a partial hexagonal grid with this combinatorial structure consisting of the integer points $(x,y)$ with $0\le x\le y$ (a 45° angle), with vertical edges connecting each $(x,y)$ to $(x,y+1)$ but with horizontal edges from $(x,y)$ to $(x+1,y)$ only when $x+y$ is odd.
+For a partial hexagonal grid, defined in this way, the geometric rays extending vertically from each point $(x,x)$ provide infinitely many disjoint graph-theoretic rays, all of which belong to the same thick end.

-Halin's theorem states that this example is universal: every graph with a thick end contains as a subgraph either this graph itself, or a graph formed from it by modifying it in simple ways, by subdividing some of its edges into finite paths.
+Halin's theorem states that this example is universal: every graph with a thick end contains as a subgraph either this partial hexagonal grid itself, or a graph formed from it by modifying it in simple ways, by subdividing some of its edges into finite paths.
 The subgraph of this form can be chosen so that its rays belong to the given thick end.
 Conversely, whenever an infinite graph contains a subdivision of the hexagonal tiling, it must have a thick end, namely the end that contains all of the rays that are subgraphs of this subdivision.